 Goncharov joined X5 in June 2018 from Magnit, where he headed up Magnit Cosmetic.
 Prior to that he worked at Sony Corporation as director for strategy and business development.

-“The proximity format is big in Russia and we see quite a bit of potential for growth with 10,000 more stores,” Goncharov states.
+“The proximity format is big in Russia and we see quite a bit of market potential for growth with 10,000 more stores in the regions where we are present,” Goncharov states.

-However, it will be a more balanced growth approach with the rate of store openings slowing from 2,000-3,500 stores per year previously to 1,500-2,000 stores a year today.
+However, it will be a more balanced growth approach with the rate of store openings slowing from 3,000 stores per year previously to around 2,000 stores a year today.

 “We are opening new stores but the rate of opening is slowing down.
 Now there is more focus on increasing the density of sales via innovation, labour optimisation and by focusing on the customer experience,” Goncharov says.